krishnazoro/htmlcss/README.md

 4. Inspect network traffic using Devtools.

-5. Bascis html and css.
+5. Bascis of html and css.

 6. Validating webpages.